 Eric's Platform

-Where I Stand
+What I Stand For

 Arizona families are being priced out of their own communities.
 Why?
 Because corporate interests and out-of-state developers have shaped policies that benefit the wealthy few while hardworking Arizonans struggle to get by.